MODSetter/SurfSense/README.md

 ## Key Features

 - 💡 **Idea**: Save any content you see on the internet in your own personal knowledge base.
-- ⚙️ **Cross Browser Extension**: Save content from your favourite browser.
+- ⚙️ **Cross Browser Extension**: Save your browsing content from your favourite browser.
+- 📁 **Multiple File Format Uploading Support**: Save content from your own personal files(Documents, images and more) to your own personal knowledge base .
 - 🔍 **Powerful Search**: Quickly find anything in your Web Browsing Sessions.
 - 💬 **Chat with your Web History**: Interact in Natural Language with your saved Web Browsing Sessions and get cited answers.
 - 🔔 **Local LLM Support**: Works Flawlessly with Ollama local LLMs.